The FeatureReader Transformer

 How to Read Multiple Feature Classes from Multiple Geodatabases

-This example uses the FeatureReader to read and translate all feature classes from multiple geodatabases without knowing exactly which feature classes exist.
+This example utilizes the FeatureReader to read and translate all feature classes from multiple geodatabases, regardless of the specific feature classes present.